-Figure 9-17: ACEmanager: Services > SMS > Advanced
+Figure 8-16: ACEmanager: Services > SMS > Advanced

-Figure 9-18: ACEmanager: Services > SMS > Advanced (Outbound Only mode)
+Figure 8-17: ACEmanager: Services > SMS > Advanced (Outbound Only mode)

 Field Description SMS Address Type For most networks, use the default setting (International).
 The address type of the phone number used to send outgoing messages and command responses.
 Options are: International (default) National Network Specific Subscriber Abbreviated SMS Address Numbering Plan For most networks, use the default setting (ISDN/Telephone).
 The address numbering plan of the phone number used to send outgoing messages and command responses.
 Options are: Unknown ISDN/Telephone (default) Date Numbering Telex National Private ERMES AT+CGSMS Allows you to choose the technology used to send SMS messages.
 For most networks, use the default setting (Do nothing).
-Options are: Do Nothing (default) Set AT+CGSMS=0-GPRS Set AT+CGSMS=1-Circuit switched Set AT+CGSMS=2-GPRS Preferred (Uses circuit switched if GPRS is not available) Set AT+CGSMS=3-Circuit Switched Preferred (Uses GPRS if circuit switched is not available) SMS Message Format Note: If your gateway is able to receive SMS messages, but is unable to send them, try changing this field to Set AT+CGSMS=1.
-Note: This setting appears in all SMS modes except Outbound Only.
-If the gateway does not send or receive SMS messages, you may need to select the SMS message format.
-This situation may arise when an unrecognized SIM prompts the gateway to use Generic radio module firmware, but service is actually provided by Sprint, Verizon, or AT&T. Options are: Default (default)-ALEOS uses the message format configured for the carrier's radio module firmware.
+Options are: Do Nothing (default) Set AT+CGSMS=0-GPRS Set AT+CGSMS=1-Circuit switched Set AT+CGSMS=2-GPRS Preferred (Uses circuit switched if GPRS is not available) Set AT+CGSMS=3-Circuit Switched Preferred (Uses GPRS if circuit switched is not available) Note: If your router is able to receive SMS messages, but is unable to send them, try changing this field to Set AT+CGSMS=1.
+Note: This field does not appear on CDMA/EV-DO devices or on LTE devices that fallback to CDMA/EV-DO.
+SMS Message Format This setting appears in all SMS modes except Outbound Only.
+If the router does not send or receive SMS messages, you may need to select the SMS message format.
+This situation may arise when an unrecognized SIM prompts the router to use Generic radio module firmware, but service is actually provided by Verizon or AT&T. Options are: Default (default)-ALEOS uses the message format configured for the carrier's radio module firmware.
 3GPP-ALEOS uses 3GPP message format (compatible with AT&T service).
-CDMA-ALEOS uses CDMA/3GPP2 message format (compatible with Sprint and Verizon).
-Quick Test Allows you to send a test message to the destination entered in the Quick Test Destination field.
+CDMA-ALEOS uses CDMA/3GPP2 message format (compatible with Verizon).

-Field Description Quick Test Destination Enter the phone number to use for the test message.
+Field Description Quick Test Allows you to send a test message to the destination entered in the Quick Test Destination field.
+Quick Test Destination Enter the phone number to use for the test message.
 Click Apply before clicking the Quick Test button.
 This field is cleared on reboot.
 Translate 3GPP2 Commands This setting appears in Outbound Only mode.
 In some instances, for MC74xx devices on CDMA networks, the 3GPP AT commands +CMGD and +CMGL must be translated to 3GPP2 in order to work.
 In such cases, enable this setting.
 Options are: Enable Disable (default)